johntrefethen/datasciencecoursera/README.md

 The run_analysis.R code can be copied to the user's RStudio working directory, and assumes that the [UCI HAR dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) has been unzipped into the working directory, maintaining the directory structure in the .zip file.
 The run_analysis.R file writes out a text file in the working directory named summary_by_test_and_subject.txt which contains the final data set.
+Detailed comments are contained within the run_analysis.R file.

 #####For detailed information on the final data set, see the [code_book.md] (https://github.com/johntrefethen/datasciencecoursera/blob/master/code_book.md) file.